rbalestr-lab/stable-ssl/README.rst

 Stable-SSL: the Self-Supervised Learning Library by Researchers for Researchers
 ===============================================================================

 *You got a research idea?
-It shouldn't take you more than 10 minutes to start from scratch and get it running with the ability to produce high quality figures/tables from the results: that's the goal of* ``stable-SSL``.
+It shouldn't take you more than 10 minutes to start from scratch and get it running with the ability to produce high quality figures/tables from the results: that's the goal of stable-SSL.*

 We achieve that by taking the best--and only the best--from the most eponymous AI libraries: PytorchLightning, VISSL, Wandb, Hydra, Submitit.